Northern dusky salamander

 Behavior

-Dusky salamanders spend a majority of their time hiding, whether it be in burrows, moss, logs, rocks, or under debris on the forest floor.
-These hiding places generally are located within the vicinity of a stream or other body of water.
-This species eats based on the availability of food, causing their prey to cover a wide range of invertebrates.
-Some of them are arthropods, mollusks,
+Dusky salamanders spend a majority of their time hiding, whether it be in burrows or under debris on the forest floor.
+These hiding places are generally located within the vicinity of a stream or other body of water.
+This species eats small invertebrates.

 Range